 Is there camera gear available to borrow?

 YES!
-Pro Photo Supply will be hosting tables for Sony, Nikon, Panasonic, Olympus, and Canon.
+Pro Photo Supply will be hosting tables for Sony, Sigma, Canon, Lensbaby, Tamron and more.
 Each will be on site to loan out a variety of gear on a first come, first come basis.
-Sony will also be loaning out gear prior to the event at free individual workshops, click for more info --> Sony Workshop.
+Sony & Sigma will also be loaning out gear prior to registration check-in at a free advanced gear loan event, click for more info.
 A credit card and/or driver license may be required to leave with loaner gear.

 Do I have to submit square cropped images?

 No, all crops, from square to panoramic, are welcome.